-Some of the disconnect might come from the sense of humour.
-Finnish jokes are often dark, wry, self-deprecating and extremely sarcastic.
-If you’re wondering if a Finn is being serious, they might not know the answer themselves.
+Some of the disconnect might come from their sense of humour.
+Finnish jokes are often dark, wry, self-deprecating, and extremely sarcastic.
+If you’re wondering if a Finn is being serious, they might not even know the answer themselves.

-Finland is like the ultimate socialist utopia: affordable healthcare, a functioning social welfare system and education that’s not only free but students actually get paid to study in higher levels.
-Education is a highly respected value, as are the appreciation for nature and the love for the country itself.
+Finland is like the ultimate socialist utopia: affordable healthcare, a functioning social welfare system, and education that’s not only free but also pays students on certain levels.
+Education is a highly respected value, as is the appreciation for nature and the love for the country itself.

 Speaking Finnish – Useful Travel Phrases